faizansaghir/springIntroduction/Readme.md

     To specify that a package need to be scanned for Components, we need to pass the pakcage name to the @ComponentScan <br>
     eg: @ComponentScan("myPackageName") <br>
     Once a package name is passed to the annotation, the package along with its sub-packages are scanned for component <br><br>
-7. <strong>@Autowired</strong>: Annotation to tell Spring that an attribute is to be auto wired
+7. <strong>@Autowired</strong>: Annotation to tell Spring that an attribute is to be auto wired <br>
+   Auto wiring can be done using 3 different approaches <br>
+   <pre>a.
+Constructor based injection: A parameterized constructor is created and @Autowired annotation is annotated on this constructor
+        Example:
+            class C1 {
+                C2 obj;
+                @Autowired
+                public C1(C2 obj){
+                    this.obj=obj;
+                }
+            }

+   b.
+Field based injection: The field to be autowired is annotated with @Autowired annotation
+        Example:
+            class C1 {
+                @Autowired
+                C2 obj;
+            }

+   c.
+Setter based injection: The setter of attribute to be autowired is annotated with @Autowired annotation
+        Example:
+            class C1 {
+                C2 obj;
+                @Autowired
+                public void setObj(C2 obj){
+                    this.obj=obj;
+                }
+            }</pre>